A HARVEST OF TALENTS

 This was followed by an entertainment in which Graham Paramor sang two songs accompanied on the electric guitar by George Carruthers, Maureen Lawrence read a poem she had written about Brexit, Bernice Allott said a prayer in thanks for her gift of needlework, Innis Jeffries told a joke, David Mant played a hymn on his guitar and Shirley Snell recited a poem about how the dog got his name.
 Others played a few notes on instruments they had only just tried for the first time: Matilda Jeffries and Nick Weir on the trumpet, and Delphi Jeffries on the bass recorder.
 The afternoon concluded with the singing of a song composed by Revd Beth about Jesus calming the storm and we all joined in the chorus.
 We all enjoyed ourselves and saw just how much talent there is in our community.

-A big Thank You to Revd Beth for putting it together – let’s do it again!
+A big Thank You to Revd Beth for putting it together !